basho/basho_docs/content/riak/ts/1.3.0/using/querying.md

    )
 )
 ```

 Your query must include all components of the partition key.
 If any part of the partition key is missing, you will get an error.

-## Advanced Querying By Field
+## Advanced Querying By Column

 ### Select Query

-You can select particular fields from the data to query:
+You can select particular columns from the data to query:

 ```
 select weather, temperature from GeoCheckin where time > 1234560 and time < 1234569 and region = 'South Atlantic' and state = 'South Carolina'